Mohammad-SU/Rich-React-Notes/README.md

 ### Notes:
 - Only the delete button is currently functional in the note options menu/panel.
 - I considered and researched good UX design to implement in the program
+- Extensions, such as Grammarly, can slow down the editor

 ### Future update ideas:
 - Search function